aws-solutions/performance-dashboard-on-aws/docs/custom-config.md

 1. Go to the Lambda console: https://console.aws.amazon.com/lambda/home in your AWS account.
 Make sure you are on the same AWS region where the Performance Dashboard is deployed.
 You should see several Lambda functions that start with the prefix `PerformanceDash-`.

 2. Select the Lambda function that has a name like `PerformanceDash-{stage}-Frontend-EnvConfig`.
-You may see another Lambda function with a similar name like `EnvConfigProviderframework`, that's not what we are looking for.
-Make sure you click on the one that doesn't have the word _Provider_.
+You will see another Lambda function with a similar name like `PerformanceDash-{stage}-EnvConfigProviderframework`, that's not the one we are looking for.
+Select the one that doesn't have the word _Provider_.

-3. Once you are inside the Lambda function, find the section where the Environment variables are defined and click Edit.
-Modify the values as needed and save your changes.
+3. Once you are inside the Lambda function, find the section where the Environment Variables are defined and click Edit.
+Modify their values as needed and save your changes.

 4. Invoke the Lambda function by clicking the Test button in the console.
 You will be asked to provide a Test Event, enter the following JSON input: